Pole dance: In the media

 Pole dancing is referenced in the fighting game Persona 4 Arena Ultimax by the fighter Shadow Rise: The Scandalous Superstar Idol whenever she wins a fight.
 One of her animations is where she strips her clothes off and twirls on a pole like a pole dancer, which could also reference how Rise's dungeon in the first Persona 4 game is a strip club.

-In 2015, Celebrity Health & Fitness magazine reported "royal bodyguards" as saying that Catherine, Duchess of Cambridge took pole dancing lessons to lose weight after giving birth to Prince George in 2013.

 In 2016, The Daily Dot ran a story which covered the attempt by some pole dancers to distance themselves from strippers, with their story "Strippers Talk Back to the hashtag #Notastripper".
 The story utilized the hashtag "yes a stripper" to support the origins of pole dance.
 On the social media platform Instagram, some pole dancers try to differentiate between their exercise method and the technique's origin by using "not a stripper" as a hashtag.
 The hashtag can be viewed as derogatory, and pole dancing strippers utilize "yes a stripper" as a defense against the denigration of their dance style, which was created and is used in strip clubs.

 The 2019 film Hustlers brought positive attention to the sport.
 Focused on the lives of strippers in the wake of the 2008 financial crisis, the film cast members of the New York stripping community, including rap icon Cardi B and Lizzo.
 Jennifer Lopez performed intricate routines in the film—notably to Fiona Apple's "Criminal"—and went on to pole dance in the 2020 Super Bowl.
 After the release of the film and Lopez's subsequent interviews, pole dancing studios nationwide saw a surge in registrations.

 In 2019, English musician FKA Twigs released a music video to her single "Cellophane" which includes Twigs pole dancing.

 Pole dance figures heavily in the STARZ television series P-Valley.

 The English singer Piri took up pole fitness while at Lancaster University, and performed it on stage as part of Froge.tour.